Ages and Stages for Baby Utensils

 Here is a video of 5-month-old Emmet engaging with the All You-Tensil:

 I recommend using the All You-Tensil right away at 6 months to practice self feeding.
 At this stage, babies will enjoy grabbing a utensil pre-loaded with soft foods so they can bring it to their own mouth.
 You can dip the utensil into purees or mashed solids and hand it to your baby.
 You can also pre-load the utensil and set it on their tray for them to pick up.
 You might also notice your baby bringing the utensil to the sides of their mouth and chewing on it, which is an important early chewing skill!
+(If you aren't sure if you want to start with baby-led weaning or purees, you may find our post Purees, BLW or Both helpful!)

 At first, you can expect your baby to drop the utensil in random places (the floor, their lap, etc).
 Between 9-10 months, they will begin to develop what we refer to as a "purposeful release."
 This means they will begin to let go of the utensil in a more controlled and purposeful way.
 Some time around 12 months, your baby will begin to dip the All You-Tensil into food themselves!